 Hibs likely to appeal Ryan Porteous red card against Aberdeen, says Shaun Maloney

+Hibs likely to appeal Ryan Porteous red card against Aberdeen amid fears of four-game ban

 Shaun Maloney has confirmed Hibs will appeal the red card shown to Ryan Porteous in the 3-1 defeat by Aberdeen.